1. What locations are included in the photo speed enforcement pilot?

 19. Who is paying for the photo speed enforcement pilot?
 What is the cost?

-SGI is paying for the 2-year pilot.
-The cost to SGI is approximately $4.5 million.
-This includes the cost of:
+SGI is paying for the pilot.
+The cost to SGI for the initial two-year contract was approximately $4.5 million, which included the cost of:

 - the cameras and their installation